Descriptions of 2019 Guided Paddle Trips

 Where: Etowah River

 Our big Rivers Alive Clean-up on the Etowah River.
 Help us clean up the Etowah River from Allatoona Dam to Heritage Park!
-Specific location details TBD.
-Rentals are free on this trip.
-If you register and need a rental boat, go ahead and reserve a boat but do not check out on PayPal.
+To sign up your group, contact us and let us know.
+We’ll arrange shuttle and boats!

 Nov.
 2—Fall Foliage Paddle on the Etowah River (411 to Grizzard)